-- Language course: every volunteers receives a free language course in the language of the country, in this case German.
+- Language course: every volunteer receives a free language course in the language of the country, in this case German.
 Since I am already fluent in German, I didn’t have to participate and I got to use the money for a course of my choice.
-I decided to take a Spanish language course at the school and the coordinating organisation payed the costs of this as well as the book I needed.
+I decided to take a Spanish language course at the school and the coordinating organisation paid the costs of this as well as the book I needed.

 In addition to this, I also got to participate in a Before Departure Training, an On Arrival Training and a Midterm Training, all costs completely covered (from transport to accommodation to food).
 My coordinating organisation also organised monthly events, of which the costs were completely or partly covered as well.

 Believe it or not, but I managed to save money during my year of not making money.

 – Training: before and during the project –

 Before departing, I received a training in the Netherlands.
 This training was meant to prepare me for my stay abroad and to answer any questions I might have.
 It lasted half a day and in my case, it was three months before my departure.
 It was too early, I didn’t have too many questions yet.
 The day was fine, but it wasn’t particularly useful.